MichaelgWarner/Tapestry/README.md

 Enter the target directory containing log files:
 ```

 Provide the full path to the directory containing logs.
+For XGFW Event Logs, ensure the directory contains `tapestry_logs.csv`.

+#### Field Mapping for Rules

+For XGFW Event Logs, the tool automatically maps log fields to rule placeholders (e.g., `${field_name}`) by analyzing the log file's header.

 ### Output Location